 Adam is recognized in Chambers USA (Band 1), The Legal 500 (Leading Lawyer) and Benchmark Litigation (National Practice Area Star).
-These publications have described Adam as “the complete package,” “the real deal,” “simply brilliant,” “a master at thinking through issues that others don't,” “the most impressive securities litigator I have ever used anywhere,” having “a unique ability to be practical while not missing a single detail of the law,” “among the most polished and professional litigators in America,” “a force to be reckoned with,” “amazingly bright, with excellent strategic judgment,” having “the rare balance of being incredibly smart and effectively confident,” “a great lawyer with a practical bent that is somewhat rare,” having “encyclopedic knowledge of securities law and current trends,” “incredibly responsive,” “tremendous breadth, and does really well in court,” “exceptionally hard-working and shows up everywhere,” “takes on everything that comes at him,” “incredibly knowledgeable,” “an extremely smart lawyer who is very well versed in the financial industry,” “very strong with senior management,” “quick, well prepared and responsive,” a “superb writer,” “gets to the core really quickly, and can act really quickly,” “always the most calm and composed person in the room,” “great at making oral presentations,” able to “persuade on his feet,” “having a vast and loyal cadre of investment banks, hedge funds and mutual funds” as clients, “an absolute pleasure to work with,” and a litigator to whom “big banks turn frequently for important matters.
+These publications have described Adam as “the complete package,” “the real deal,” “simply brilliant,” “a master at thinking through issues that others don't,” “the most impressive securities litigator I have ever used anywhere,” having “a unique ability to be practical while not missing a single detail of the law,” “among the most polished and professional litigators in America,” “a force to be reckoned with,” “amazingly bright, with excellent strategic judgment,” having “the rare balance of being incredibly smart and effectively confident,” “a great lawyer with a practical bent that is somewhat rare,” “on top of all of the cutting edge issues,” “incredibly responsive,” “tremendous breadth, and does really well in court,” “exceptionally hard-working and shows up everywhere,” “takes on everything that comes at him,” “incredibly knowledgeable,” “an extremely smart lawyer who is very well versed in the financial industry,” “very strong with senior management,” “quick, well prepared and responsive,” a “superb writer,” “gets to the core really quickly, and can act really quickly,” “always the most calm and composed person in the room,” “great at making oral presentations,” able to “persuade on his feet,” “having a vast and loyal cadre of investment banks, hedge funds and mutual funds” as clients, “an absolute pleasure to work with,” and a litigator to whom “big banks turn frequently for important matters.